gienyne/SenseLink-Firmware-FreeRtos/README.md

 ---

+## Why FreeRTOS?

+This project was intentionally designed around **FreeRTOS** to demonstrate the development of a real-time embedded application rather than a simple super-loop firmware.

+Instead of sequentially polling peripherals inside an infinite loop, the system is decomposed into independent tasks dedicated to sensing, alarm management, LCD updates and UART communication.
+FreeRTOS provides the scheduling, synchronization and communication mechanisms required to keep these activities deterministic and maintainable.

+The objective was not simply to "use FreeRTOS", but to apply its core concepts in a realistic resource-constrained environment by designing a thread-safe architecture based on tasks, queues, mutexes and interrupt-driven events on a microcontroller with only **8 KB of RAM**.

 ---

-## Project Highlights & Custom Engineering
+## Engineering Highlights

+- **FreeRTOS-First Architecture**
+  Designed around independent tasks communicating exclusively through typed FreeRTOS queues, eliminating the need for global variables and ensuring thread-safe communication.

-* **Custom Bare-Metal LCD Driver (`lcd_i2c.c/.h`)**: Developed a complete, from-scratch HD44780 4-bit display driver interfaced via an I2C PCF8574 I/O expander.
-No external high-level libraries were used; implemented custom low-level byte-splitting, command registers, and strobe timing configurations directly over STM32 HAL I2C.
+- **Custom Bare-Metal LCD Driver**
+  Developed a complete HD44780 4-bit LCD driver over an I2C PCF8574 expander without relying on external high-level libraries.

-* **Production-Grade Architecture**: Zero use of global variables for data passing between tasks, achieving complete thread safety via strictly typed FreeRTOS queues.
-* **Centralised Formatting**: Designed to format telemetry payloads exactly once (`snprintf` inside `TaskSensor`) before distribution, heavily reducing the stack usage and memory footprint across all other concurrent tasks.
+- **Resource-Constrained Design**
+  Carefully optimized task stack sizes, queue depths and heap usage to run reliably on an STM32F030R8 with only **8 KB of RAM**.

+- **Runtime System Monitoring**
+  Implemented per-task CPU usage statistics and UART telemetry to observe scheduler behaviour and runtime performance.

+- **Complete IoT Integration**
+  Extended the embedded firmware with a Python UART-to-MQTT bridge and a React dashboard for real-time visualization and remote alarm control.

 ---

-## What This Project Demonstrates
+## Key Features

-### FreeRTOS Skills
+### FreeRTOS Architecture

-- Designing a **concurrent multitasking architecture** with four independent tasks running on a Cortex-M0 at 48 MHz.
-- **Inter-task communication** via typed FreeRTOS message queues with carefully chosen depths to balance latency and memory usage.
-- **Mutual exclusion** with a FreeRTOS mutex protecting a shared I2C bus between two tasks.
-- **ISR-to-task signalling** using `HAL_UART_RxCpltCallback` with direct flag-based notification to handle downlink commands without blocking.
-- **Runtime CPU statistics** using `uxTaskGetSystemState()` and `xTaskGetTickCount()` to measure and report per-task CPU usage at runtime.
-- **Heap budget management** on an 8 KB device: tuning `configTOTAL_HEAP_SIZE`, stack sizes and queue depths to keep the system stable with zero heap fragmentation.
+- Four concurrent FreeRTOS tasks with clearly defined responsibilities.
+- Thread-safe inter-task communication using typed message queues.
+- Shared I2C bus protection through a FreeRTOS mutex.
+- Interrupt-driven UART communication using ISR-to-task signalling.
+- Runtime CPU usage monitoring with FreeRTOS task statistics.
+- Memory optimisation for an STM32F030R8 with only **8 KB of RAM**.
-- **Latching alarm state machine** implemented as a FreeRTOS task with deterministic state transitions and hardware LED output.
+- Latching alarm state machine implemented as an independent FreeRTOS task.

-### Embedded Systems Skills
+### Embedded Software

+- Custom HD44780 LCD driver over an I2C PCF8574 expander.
-- I2C multi-device bus sharing (BME280 sensor + HD44780 LCD via PCF8574).
+- Shared I2C bus for the BME280 sensor and LCD display.
-- HD44780 LCD driver in 4-bit nibble mode with proper initialisation timing.
-- UART interrupt-driven reception with error recovery.
+- Interrupt-driven UART communication with error recovery.
-- STM32 HAL peripheral configuration (I2C, USART, GPIO, TIM).
+- STM32 HAL peripheral configuration (GPIO, I2C, USART and TIM).

-### IoT and Software Skills
+### IoT Integration

-- Bidirectional UART-to-MQTT bridge in Python.
+- Python UART-to-MQTT bridge for bidirectional communication.
-- React dashboard with real-time WebSocket MQTT subscription.
+- React dashboard with real-time MQTT telemetry.
+- Remote alarm reset from the dashboard to the STM32 firmware.

 ---